Last Updated on October 6, 2021 by

 Australian cricket team only managed to add just 67 runs to their overnight score of 133 for 6 after losing their last 4 wickets in the extended first session.
 This set India a paltry target of 70 runs to win the Test.

-Why Is It Called As Boxing Day Test?
+Why Is It Called A Boxing Day Test?

-The Boxing Day Test, as we said earlier, holds up at Melbourne Cricket Ground in Australia on December 26 which is known as the Boxing Day when boxes of gifts were given to the servants in Victoria-era England on the second day of Christmas.
+The Boxing Day Test, as we said earlier, was held at Melbourne Cricket Ground in Australia on December 26 which is known as Boxing Day when boxes of gifts were given to the servants in Victoria-era England on the second day of Christmas.

 In Conclusion